martin-eden/hearthstone_cards_renamer/readme.md

 # Hearthstone card images renamer

 Ok, this is code to retrieve Hearthstone cards images and card descriptions.
-Then rename it to nice names and place in directories named by expansions and class names.
+And struct them nicely, placing in directories named by expansions and class names.

 License: GPLv3